-Once you've mastered black dyes, try your hand at these other colors all made from natural plant material.Continue to 2 of 7 below.
+Once you've mastered black dyes, try your hand at some other colors all made from natural plant material:

 The carob tree, Ceratonia siliqua, is a flowering evergreen shrub or tree.
 The seed pods may be crushed and used as a substitute for chocolate.
 The tree is native to the Mediterranean region including Southern Europe, Northern Africa, the larger Mediterranean islands, the Canary Islands, and Macaronesia.

 The pods can be purchased in bulk online from Amazon or at most natural or organic food stores.
 When boiled, they will produce a dark gray dye for cotton fabrics.
 You can determine the darkness of the dye by increasing the number of pods boiled.